330 West 42nd Street: Lobby

 The original lobby covered about 2650 ft2 and led from the 42nd Street entrance to two elevator banks.
 The lobby's design was a continuation of the exterior, a common trend for Art Deco designs.
 It originally consisted of a passageway from the 42nd Street entrance, whose walls were decorated with similar dark-green and light-blue bands as the entranceway.
 Doorways led to the bookstore on the left (east) wall and the bank on the right (west) wall.
 The elevator lobby contained solid green enamel walls.
 The elevator doors were made of metal and decorated with bronze stripes, while floor-indicator markers hung above the doorways.
 Elevator staff wore green uniforms to correspond with the green baked-enamel interiors of each elevator cab.

 The original lobby was demolished in 2021.
 The modern lobby contains an atrium measuring 35 ft high.
 There is a reception area to the left and a large seating area to the right.
-Gerard Nocera, a managing partner for the asset manager that controlled the building, said at the time: "It's going to be a lobby tenants will gravitate toward and will want to hang out in."
+Gerard Nocera, a managing partner for the asset manager that controlled the building, said at the time that it would be an attraction in itself for tenants.